Atoll: Distribution and size

 There are approximately 440 atolls in the world.
 Most of the world's atolls are in the Pacific Ocean (with concentrations in the Caroline Islands, the Coral Sea Islands, the Marshall Islands, the Tuamotu Islands, Kiribati, Tokelau, and Tuvalu) and the Indian Ocean (the Chagos Archipelago, Lakshadweep, the atolls of the Maldives, and the Outer Islands of Seychelles).
 In addition, Indonesia also has several atolls spread across the archipelago, such as in the Thousand Islands, Taka Bonerate Islands, and atolls in the Raja Ampat Islands.
 The Atlantic Ocean has no large groups of atolls, other than eight atolls east of Nicaragua that belong to the Colombian department of San Andres and Providencia in the Caribbean.

 Reef-building corals will thrive only in warm tropical and subtropical waters of oceans and seas, and therefore atolls are found only in the tropics and subtropics.
 The northernmost atoll in the world is Kure Atoll at 28°25′ N, along with other atolls of the Northwestern Hawaiian Islands.
 The southernmost atolls in the world are Elizabeth Reef at 29°57′ S, and nearby Middleton Reef at 29°27′ S, in the Tasman Sea, both of which are part of the Coral Sea Islands Territory.
 The next southerly atoll is Ducie Island in the Pitcairn Islands Group, at 24°41′ S.

 The atoll closest to the Equator is Aranuka of Kiribati.
 Its southern tip is just 13 km north of the Equator.

 Bermuda is sometimes claimed as the "northernmost atoll" at a latitude of 32°18′ N. At this latitude, coral reefs would not develop without the warming waters of the Gulf Stream.
-However, Bermuda is termed a pseudo-atoll because its general form, while resembling that of an atoll, has a very different origin of formation.
+However, Bermuda is termed a pseudo-atoll because its general form resembles that of an atoll but has several distinguishing characteristics: high elevations, mostly submerged reefs, and a wide reef-front terrace.

 In most cases, the land area of an atoll is very small in comparison to the total area.
 Atoll islands are low lying, with their elevations less than 5 m.
 Measured by total area, Lifou (1146 km2) is the largest raised coral atoll of the world, followed by Rennell Island (660 km2).
 More sources, however, list Kiritimati as the largest atoll in the world in terms of land area.
 It is also a raised coral atoll (321 km2 land area; according to other sources even 575 km2), 160 km2 main lagoon, 168 km2 other lagoons (according to other sources 319 km2 total lagoon size).

 The geological formation known as a reef knoll refers to the elevated remains of an ancient atoll within a limestone region, appearing as a hill.
 The second largest atoll by dry land area is Aldabra, with 155 km2.
 Huvadhu Atoll, situated in the southern region of the Maldives, holds the distinction of being the largest atoll based on the sheer number of islands it comprises, with a total of 255 individual islands.